CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

     }
     ```
     In addition to all the ports in the design, the above example captures all the signals in the aesmodule and below.

+### Tool Locations
+The following variables can be overwritten (or changed in cep_buildHW.make).
+They need to match the tool locations in your system.
+  XCELIUM_VERSION  ?= XCELIUMAGILE20.09.001
+  XCELIUM_INSTALL  ?= /brewhouse/cad4/x86_64/Cadence/${XCELIUM_VERSION}
+  QUESTASIM_PATH   ?= /opt/questa-2019.1/questasim/bin

 ### Test Status
 The following tests current "fail" with the notes contained therein: